Holly Sonders Spreads Her Legs & Eats Her Bikini In Latest Sultry Snap

 "God should be commended for a job well done when he finished with you!
 Absolutely Beautiful," wrote a fourth Instagrammer.

 These sentiments were echoed throughout the comments section.
-Some of Sonders’ cheekier admirers also noted that they’d have loved to have helped her finish her sweets.
+Some of Sonders' cheekier admirers also noted that they wanted to help her finish her sweets.
 However, the majority of them kept their responses safe for work.

-Sonders’ latest upload is one in a string of many that have heated up her social media in recent times.
-As The Inquisitr documented this week, she also shared a snap of her sitting with legs apart while rocking black lingerie and knee-high boots.
+Sonders' latest upload is one in a string of many that have heated up her social media in recent times.
+As The Inquisitr documented this week, she previously shared a snap of herself sitting with her legs apart while rocking black lingerie and knee-high boots.

-She has also paid homage to world-famous pop stars lately.
-As The Inquisitr pointed out, she dressed up as Rihanna and Britney Spears, putting her own spin on some of their most famous scantily-clad outfits.
-In the photo featured in the article, she honored Rihanna and the outfit work in her “S&M” music video.
+She has also been paying homage to world-famous pop stars lately.
+As The Inquisitr pointed out, she dressed up as Rihanna and Britney Spears, putting her own spin on some of their most famous outfits.
+In the photo featured in the article, she honored Rihanna and the outfit work in her "S&M" music video.